wildthinkslaboratory/blog-kit/_pages/calculus/derivative0.md

 ---

 # :::: intro
 We've been answering lots of interesting questions by making our secants really small.
 But it's not a very precise method and it wouldn't be fun if you didn't have an app to compute the tiny secant slopes.
-The **derivative** is way to formalize this idea.
+The **derivative** is a way to formalize this idea.
 We'll begin with an example and then give a general definition of the derivative.
 # ::::

 ##### The Derivative When $t=2$